This document introduces some vocabulary that is essential to understanding geoprocessing with Python help.

 ArcPy (often referred to as the ArcPy site package) provides Python access for all geoprocessing tools, including extensions, as well as a wide variety of useful functions and classes for working with and interrogating GIS data.
 Using Python and ArcPy, you can develop an infinite number of useful programs that operate on geographic data.

 A module is a Python file that generally includes functions and classes.
-ArcPy is supported by a series of modules, including a data access module (arcpy.da), mapping module (arcpy.mapping), an ArcGIS Spatial Analyst module (arcpy.sa), and an ArcGIS Network Analyst module (arcpy.na).
+ArcPy is supported by a series of modules, including a data access module (arcpy.da), mapping module (arcpy.mapping), an ArcGIS Spatial Analyst extension module (arcpy.sa), and an ArcGIS Network Analyst extension module (arcpy.na).

 A class is analogous to an architectural blueprint.
 The blueprint provides the framework for how to create something.
 Classes can be used to create objects, often referred to as an instance.
 ArcPy classes, such as the SpatialReference and Extent classes, are often used as shortcuts to complete geoprocessing tool parameters that would otherwise have a more complicated string equivalent.